SEilers/UFEDLib/README.md

 # UFEDLib
-A library for parsing UFED XML reports and working with its data.
+A C# library for parsing UFED XML reports and working with its data.
+Using XMLReader for performance and XElement at the lower level.